Last Updated on March 7, 2021 by Liza Hawkins

 The Open Casting Call

-Thirty minutes early meant I was 6th in line, and also that I was one of the first 12 to be called into this room:
+Thirty minutes early meant I was sixth in line, and also that I was one of the first twelve to be called into this room:

 See those pieces of paper?
 They’re quizzes!
 We each had to fill out a quiz before moving on to plate our dishes, and while not terribly difficult, my brain wasn’t in quiz mode.

 So, anyway, I breezed though the quiz questions in anticipation of finally getting the chance to plate my dish.
 Clearly not the fastest in the bunch though: